 We develop software medical devices, powered by a proprietary platform of retaskable intelligent algorithms.

-Our technology comprehensively quantifies organ-level, system-level and patient-level function
+Our non-invasive technology analyzes video, audio and other data to automatically quantify organ-level, system-level and patient-level function

 Our products are regulated as medical devices and are delivered as software as a service

-health care by deriving new and important insights from the vast amount of data generated during the
+deriving new and important insights from the vast amount of data

 We have active product development programs that address a variety of important medical areas.
-Our first two products entering the FDA approval process are:
+Our first two products are:

-1. ReVISION Award-winning analysis of right ventricle mechanics to detect and predict a range of debilitating cardiac conditions, such as certain types or heart failure, pulmonary hypertension, and more.
+1. ReVISION Award-winning, FDA-cleared biometric solution to detect a range of debilitating cardiac conditions affecting the right ventricle, such as certain types of heart failure, pulmonary hypertension, and more.

 Learn more

-2. Neurora ASD a new software technique that allows researchers and therapists to easily record rich, informative ASD metrics, such as pauses in speech, repeated words, change in pitch, and more.
+2. Neurora behavioral health software for researchers and therapists that delivers rich biometrics such as pauses in speech, repeated words, changes in pitch, and more.

 Please, feel free to reach out for white papers, publication lists, demos, etc. We love partnerships.